CosmicAsad/FSF-Milestone-Project-4/README.md

 8. The site must provide a order confirmation once the purchase is successful.
 9. A user profile must allow users to register a new account and log in to existing accounts.
 10. The profile page must let the user view their orders and save their delivery information.
+11. The Admin/Superuser must have CRUD functionality available.
+12. CRUD functionality should be restricted for normal users.

 Nice to have features:
 1. Advanced search filter for genre,